JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/2_descartesMeditations_1_13_20.md

 - Alright; let's look at Meditation 1
     - We see immediately he's trying to "raze everything he knows to the ground," and then trying to go from there
-        - This is known as FOUNDATIONALISM, the idea that we have to come up with solid axioms as a foundation before we can do any further though, science, or study
+        - This is known as FOUNDATIONALISM, the idea that we have to come up with solid axioms as a foundation before we can do any further thought, science, or study
     - Descartes' method for getting to these foundations is to *doubt,* and to try and ignore anything he isn't *certain* of
         - "The burden of proof for showing something is definitely false can be high, but to show something *might* be false is much easier"
         - Descartes did NOT think his beliefs were false, but for this project he wanted to ignore anything he wasn't 100% certain he could prove